anaef/lua-h3/doc/Types.md

 ## Latitude and Longitude

-Latitudes and longitudes are internally processed as double values expressed in radians.
+Latitude and longitude are internally processed as double values expressed in radians.
 In Lua, they are numbers expressed in degrees.
+The binding automatically converts between radians and degrees.

+## Resolution

+H3 supports resolutions `0` (coarsest) to `15` (finest).
+Resolutions are integers.